Convert Watts Into Kilowatt Hours

 What are Kilowatt-Hours (kWh)?

 Kilowatt-hours (kWh) measure energy, representing the total amount of energy used over a specific period.
-It's the accumulation of power consumption over time.
-Imagine it as the total distance you've traveled, not just your speed.
+Here's the thing — imagine it as the total distance you've traveled, not just your speed.
+That said, it's the accumulation of power consumption over time.
 Your electricity bill is typically calculated based on your total kWh consumption.

 • Example: If a 100-watt light bulb is left on for 10 hours, it consumes 1 kWh of energy (100 watts x 10 hours = 1000 watt-hours = 1 kWh).